 - Knowledge of current research, trends and thinking in higher education teaching and learning

 - Prior experience with program assessment and evaluation

 - Expertise in various forms of educational technology

 - Contribution to the scholarship of teaching and learning or other forms of educational research

-Faculty from all fields of study are invited to apply, although the academic deans hope to appoint Faculty Co-Directors from different disciplines.
+Faculty from all fields of study are invited to apply, although the academic deans hope to appoint Faculty Co-Directors from different disciplines and colleges over time.

 Applicants are asked to submit a (1) cover letter, (2) current curriculum vitae, (3) personal statement about their philosophy on and prior experiences promoting equity, inclusion, and diversity, and (4) contact information for three references who can best address how the applicant meets one or more of the criteria in the “Knowledge, Skills, and Qualifications” section above.
 The cover letter should include information about how the candidate meets those criteria, how this position would be professionally fruitful, and some specific ideas for workshops or projects that the CTL could pursue.